Quim Machado

-Joaquim Machado Gonçalves (born 10 October 1966), known as Quim Machado, is a Portuguese former footballer who played as a right-back, currently manager of Jordanian Pro League club Al-Hussein.
+Joaquim Machado Gonçalves (born 10 October 1966), known as Quim Machado, is a Portuguese former professional footballer who played as a right-back, currently a manager.

 In his playing days, he achieved Primeira Liga totals of 255 games in the 1990s, in representation of six clubs.
 He began work as a manager in the following decade, leading three teams in the top tier.

 Playing career

-Born in Santo Tirso, Porto District, Machado began his senior career with local F.C.
-Tirsense in 1985, competing in the Segunda Liga with the club.
-Subsequently, over one decade and always in the Primeira Liga, he represented S.C.
-Braga, Vitória de Guimarães, C.F.
-Estrela da Amadora, G.D.
-Chaves, Varzim S.C. and S.C.
-Campomaiorense; with the second team, he appeared in four complete games in the 1992–93 UEFA Cup, helping dispose of Real Sociedad in the first round (3–2 on aggregate).
+Born in Santo Tirso, Porto District, Machado began his senior career with local Tirsense in 1985, competing in the Segunda Liga with the club.
+Subsequently, over one decade and always in the Primeira Liga, he represented Braga, Vitória de Guimarães, Estrela da Amadora, Chaves, Varzim and Campomaiorense; with the second team, he appeared in four complete games in the 1992–93 UEFA Cup, helping dispose of Real Sociedad in the first round (3–2 on aggregate).

-Machado returned to the second division for his last seasons, playing for F.C.
-Maia and C.D.
-Aves.
-He also spent one year in lower league football with first team Tirsense, before retiring altogether at nearly 37 with F91 Dudelange in Luxembourg.
+Machado returned to the second division for his last seasons, playing for Maia and Aves.
+He also spent one year in lower league football with first team Tirsense, before retiring altogether at nearly 37 with Dudelange in Luxembourg.